 This example shows how to analyze the steady-state performance of a model predictive controller using

 cloffset.
-This command assumes that no constraint is active, and calculates the steady-state output sensitivity matrix of the closed loop, which is the DC gain from plant output disturbances (using a sustained 1-unit disturbance step) to controlled plant outputs.
+This command assumes that no constraint is active, and calculates the steady-state output sensitivity matrix (also known as complementary sensitivity) of the closed loop, which is the DC gain matrix from the plant output disturbances (using a sustained 1-unit disturbance step) to the controlled plant outputs.
 When this matrix is zero the controller is able to reject constant output disturbances and track constant setpoint with zero offsets in steady-state.

 Create an MPC controller for the defined plant, with a sampling time of one second.

 -->"PredictionHorizon" is empty.
 Assuming default 10. -->"ControlHorizon" is empty.
 Assuming default 2. -->"Weights.ManipulatedVariables" is empty.
 Assuming default 0.00000. -->"Weights.ManipulatedVariablesRate" is empty.
 Assuming default 0.10000. -->"Weights.OutputVariables" is empty.
 Assuming default 1.00000. for output(s) y1 and zero weight for output(s) y2

 As the last output line specifies, the cost function default output weights is

 1 for the first output and

 0 for the second one:

 The software automatically adds an integrator as output disturbance model for each measured output, in order of decreasing output weight, unless this causes the plant state to become unobservable.
 For this plant, only an integrator on the first output is added: